Mike del Mundo

 Mike del Mundo is a comic book artist.
 He has published mainly as an artist for Marvel Comics, drawing series such as Uncanny X-Men, Avengers, Elektra, Immortal Hulk, and he has received multiple nominations for his work as a cover artist at Marvel.
 In August 2021, Del Mundo was among a group of creators who formed a deal with the subscription-based newsletter platform Substack to publish creator-owned comics project, and was announced by Jonathan Hickman as the main artist, together with Mike Huddleston, working for the new series Three Worlds / Three Moons.
 He also created the poster for the American television series Agents of S.H.I.E.L.D.s episode "Turn, Turn, Turn".

 Early years

 Mike del Mundo was born in 1980.
 His father was a musician, his mother was a teacher.
 The Filipino-born Canadian student was an active b-boy.
 He took part a competitions between Canada and the UK.

 Style

-Mike del Mundo's work looks like a story.
-He gives the feeling of action with blurred lines.
-Mike draws in a bright colors.
-He provides a many details.
-He can tell a story without any words.
+Mike del Mundo's work has been described as painterly, with strong movement panels.